Synthetixio/synthetix/docs/run-sheet.md

 ???
 "TODO"
     * Complete TODOs in [`contracts/index.md`](contracts/index.md).
     * Extract internal and dev notes into separate document and prepare to make this public-facing.
+    * Work out which licence headers are incorrect.
+    * Links back to source repository for each contract.

 ## Areas of Interest